atomicdata-dev/atomic-data-docs/src/core/serialization.md

 _File name extension: `.ad3`_

-Disclaimer: note that Atomic-NDJSON is useful for communicating _current state_, but not for _state changes_.
+Disclaimer: note that AD3 is useful for communicating _current state_, but not for _state changes_.

+You can validate AD3 at [atomicdata.dev/validate](https://atomicdata.dev/validate).

-Atomic Triples is heavily inspired by [NDJSON HexTuples](https://github.com/ontola/hextuples).
+Atomic Triples is heavily inspired by [HexTuples-NDJSON](https://github.com/ontola/hextuples).

 Example serialization implementation written in Rust, to show you how _easy_ it is to serialize this!